 The two sets of Star Beds are unique to Loisaba.
 The first and original set are located among a kopje

 of rocks in one of the eastern valleys overlooking the "Kiboko" waterhole.
-The second and newer set is
+The second set is

 located about 8 kilometres further south on the banks of the Ewaso N'giro River.
 These are cantilevered

 over the flowing river below and are reached by footbridge from the opposite bank.

 These are named "Koija" Star Beds and are part of an exciting new joint venture project that Loisaba has undertaken in partnership with the Laikipiak Maasai people from the Koija community.

 Each Star Bed dramatically designed, handcrafted wooden raised platform, and partially covered with a thatched

 roof.
 Homemade "Mukokoteni" (uniquely designed bed on wheels), can either be wheeled onto the open deck area